jpritikin/coach/content/_index.md

 ## Fees

-I charge $60 per hour.
+I charge $60 per hour in 30 min increments.
 I do not accept insurance.

 I offer a 50% discount for people with low income.
 Please inquire.